Chapter 1 Let's get divorced, I'll Grant You Your Wish

 Her entire life had been borrowed from him for just three years.

-Her entire body ached as she struggled to get up, slipping on a robe before heading downstairs.
+Her body ached as she slipped into a robe and made her way downstairs.

 "Ma'am, you're awake.
 You must be hungry.
 Before leaving, Mr. Harrison instructed the staff to prepare chicken soup for you."